DataEngineersNZ/dbt-snowflake-datops-utils/docs/macros_schema.md

 {% docs ref %}
-    This macro is the default dbt macro  for the model. ref is used in the sql file to refer to the model name.
+    This macro overrides the default 'ref' dbt macro when in your local dbt project.
+This is used in your models to reference other models.

     example: